March 5, 2018

 Team members from Farrell Distributing, a third-generation Vermont family business committed to giving back to their community, are serving as outreach agents and more for Vermont Taste.
 While skiing earlier this year, Stuart Timmons of Farrell and Scot Baraw chatted strategy for Vermont Taste.
 Together, restaurants and their wine and beer suppliers are coming together to design the program.

 Farrell Distributing along with local restaurants is reaching out to local restaurants to launch Vermont Taste.
-From May 1 through June 30, a donation will be made by participating restaurants for every bottle of Palm Bay Wine, every pint of von Trapp beer and/or Citizen Cider sold and the donation will be matched by Farrell Distributing.
+From May 1 through June 30, a donation will be made by participating restaurants for every glass of wine from Palm Bay International, every pint of von Trapp beer and/or Citizen Cider sold and the donation will be matched by Farrell Distributing.

 “We are honored to be a part of this opportunity to support Copley Hospital by teaming up some of our amazing restaurant partners with our partners at Citizen Cider, von Trapp Brewery and wines from the Palm Bay, said Ryan Chaffin, Farrell Distributing’s Director of Marketing & Business Development.
 “We look at this partnership as another way to serve our Vermont community and to help raise funds for a great cause.”